-During this podcast episode, Michelle explained how the people who attended her Apocalypse Mastery workshop, expressed seeing an opportunity in what is happening in our nation right now.
+During this podcast episode, Michelle talks about some major pandemic life lessons.
+She explained how the people who attended her Apocalypse Mastery workshop, expressed seeing an opportunity in what is happening in our nation right now.

 While being respectful to those who are truly suffering because of COVID-19, Michelle’s clients have expressed feeling a push or a pull toward something that a national shutdown has helped them take action on.